NicoHood/Hoodloader/Readme.md

 **Programming Arduino Mega with ISP doesnt work because of fuses.**
 See this for more information: http://forum.arduino.cc/index.php?topic=126160.0

+Media Keys dont work on Linux out of the box (not a Hoodloader problem, this is with any Keyboard)

 Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!

 Using the Hoodloader on a 8u2 you need to use the Lite Version and DFU wont work.